opnfv/qtip/docs/testing/user/userguide/cli.rst

   qtip [-h|--help]

 Typically a complete plan is executed at the target environment.
 QTIP defaults to a number of sample plans.
-One may be able to list them using
+A list of all the available plans can be viewed
 ::

   qtip plan list

-One can also be able to view the details about a specific plan.
+In order to view the details about a specific plan.
 ::

   qtip plan show <plan_name>